ajaydsouza779/invoice-system/README.md

 - Access the application at `http://localhost:8080` (or your configured host/port).
 - Use a tool like Postman or cURL to interact with the APIs.

+## Postman Collection

+A Postman collection for testing the API is available in the `postman` directory.

+### Importing the Collection

+1. Open Postman.
+2. Click on the **Import** button.
+3. Select the `postman_collection.json` file from the `postman` directory.
+4. Click **Open** to import the collection.

+### Using the Collection

+Once imported, you can use the collection to test the API endpoints and view the example requests and responses.

 ## Contact
 If you have any questions, feel free to open an issue or contact me.